 - a feeling of detachment, or like nothing is real

-In some cases, you may even wake up from a nocturnal panic attack.
-Nocturnal (nighttime) panic attacks have the same signs and symptoms of regular panic attacks, only they occur while you’re asleep.
+Sometimes, you may even wake up from a nocturnal panic attack.
+Nocturnal (nighttime) panic attacks have the same signs and symptoms as regular panic attacks, but they occur while you’re asleep.

 The researchers believe that targeting sleep problems during anxiety treatment might be beneficial for those who have trouble sleeping.

 It’s important to remember that it can take time to find the right treatment approach for your anxiety.
-Because of this, you and your doctor may choose to use a variety of different treatment options.
+Because of this, you and a doctor may choose to use various treatment options.

-Keep in mind that the U.S. Food and Drug Administration doesn’t regulate the quality or purity of supplements like they do for drugs.
-Talk to your doctor before trying supplements to make sure no interactions will occur.
+Remember that the Food and Drug Administration (FDA) doesn’t regulate the quality or purity of supplements as they do for drugs.
+Talk with a doctor before trying supplements to ensure no interactions will occur.

 Here are some lifestyle tips that may help you relax and ease your anxiety at night:

 Meditation is the practice of mindfulness.
-Evidence suggests that even one session of meditation can be beneficial in reducing your anxiety.
-Even more benefits may be seen long term.
+Research suggests that even one session of meditation can be beneficial in reducing your anxiety.
+Even more benefits may be seen over the long term.